Taclino/SNCF-tickets-finder/README.md

 # SNCF bot tickets finder
-## You won't have an excuse not to go in vacations (hein, Fran�ois ?)
+## You won't have an excuse not to go in vacations (hein, François ?)